 Dealmaking remains slow today but in the final three months of this year activity again should pick up, said the TPH chief.
 “The metrics have been pretty steady in the past year on the oil side, whether you are measuring it on a reserves basis or on a production basis.”

-The "overwhelming majority of oil and gas transactions have been in resource plays," and "there's not a lot of activity in the conventional basins.
+For the past two years, coinciding with the rise in oil prices, the “overwhelming majority of oil and gas transactions have been in resource plays,” through JVs and going it alone, said Tudor.
+But “there’s not a lot of activity in the conventional basins.
 Beginning in 2008, the number of unconventional deals dramatically outpaced conventional deals.
 JVs, non-JVs, all of the capital is going into unconventional.
-JV partners, to Chinese national oil companies, to Japanese trading houses, etc. The kind of people we have conversations with never ceases to amaze us..."
+JV partners, to Chinese national oil companies, to Japanese trading houses, etc. The kind of people we have conversations with never ceases to amaze us…”

 Against the energy equity and trading backdrop, “most traders are pretty grumpy these days despite the higher oil prices…It’s a hard place to make money.
 Some basins have performed miserably.
 Any basin with a higher oil component outperforms those with gas, and that continues to be the case…But recent market downdraft is affecting most” onshore basins.